amitkumarsaw/Tic-Tac-Toe/README.md

 * Tic-Tac-Toe web application

 ## `WHAT IS Tic-Tac-Toe GAME :`
-Tic-Tac-Toe is a simple game played with 'X' and 'O'. the is made up of 3 rows and 3 columns :
+Tic-Tac-Toe is a simple game played with 'X' and 'O'. the game board is made up of 3 rows and 3 columns :

 ` X | O | X `
 ` O | X | X `